 Snowflake Eel Habitat and Care

-A snowflake eel can outgrow a small aquarium in a rather short period of time, so get a large tank from the onset.
+A snowflake eel can outgrow a small aquarium in a rather short period of time, so get a large tank of at least 50 gallons per eel from the onset.
 The snowflake eel generally adapts well to aquarium conditions and is disease-resistant.

 The snowflake moray eel can often be a bit shy during the first few weeks in a new aquarium.
 Provide it with many places to hide, and ample room to move around.
 Equip the tank with at least one suitably sized cave.
 If possible, provide it with several caves and decorate in such a way that it is possible for it to move from one side of the aquarium to the other without being exposed.
 Due to this eel's size and strength, rock formations should be stacked firmly to prevent structures from becoming dislodged.

 This is a very hardy eel, but an escape artist; a tightly-fitting canopy is ideal.
 Most of the eels that do die (or get lost) in hobbyist aquariums fell victim to poorly sealed tanks.
 The snowflake moray eel has the ability to find and crawl out of the smallest hole in the aquarium top, so make sure all of these holes are well-covered.
 They can slide out and may make their way through PVC plumbing into filter bags or the aquarium sump.